-Under the new contract, Agrii will carry out pre-commercial field trials and detailed research to enable a proof-of-concept and move towards creating a growing model which fits with progressive UK broad acre farming systems.
+We’ve now signed a contract with specialist agronomy company, Agrii, which will carry out pre-commercial field trials and detailed research to enable a proof-of-concept.
+The eventual goal is to create a growing model that fits with the UK’s farming systems.

-Professor Eric Holub, from the University of Warwick, said: “Self-sufficiency in food production is important for reducing human impact on global climate.
-British-grown beans can help us shift our diets to a healthier future, adding to other UK ingredients to supply the growing trend of flexitarian diets with new markets like Brit-Mediterranean and Brex-Mexican style food.”
+Professor Eric Holub, Warwick Crop Centre, says: “Self-sufficiency in food production is important for reducing human impact on global climate.
+British-grown beans can help us shift our diets to a healthier future, adding to UK ingredients, and supplying the growing trend of flexitarian diets, with new markets such as Brit-Mediterranean and Brex-Mexican style food.”